Ingress (video game): Play environment

 In addition to earning AP, certain actions within the game can earn a player a medal.
-Medals are typically multi-tiered (ranked bronze, silver, gold, platinum, and onyx respectively) and become a requirement for level advancement beyond Level 8.
-Most medals are statistic-based: for instance, capturing portals, total MUs captured, fields and links created, various offensive actions, and even successfully discovering new portals.
+Medals are typically multi-tiered and become a requirement for level advancement beyond Level 8.
+Most medals are statistic-based: for instance, capturing portals, total MUs captured, fields and links created, various offensive actions, and even, in the past, successfully discovering new portals.
 Some medals are time-limited requiring particular achievements in a set time frame.
-Some badges are exclusive and can only be obtained by attending special events.
+Some are exclusive and can only be obtained by attending special events.

 In September 2014, Niantic introduced missions to the game.
-A mission is a user-created set of places to visit (waypoints) and interact with in specified ways.
-Some missions list all the waypoints from the start, while others only reveal them one at a time as the user progresses from one to the next.
+A mission is a user-created set of places to visit (waypoints) and interact in specified ways.
+Some missions list all the waypoints from the start, while others only reveal them once as the user progresses from one to the next.
 Completing missions rewards the player with a mission medal displayed on their agent profile.